NovamationCEO/nhl-pipeline/README.md

 # CURRENTLY

-- Today's games initialize at midnight, and also again at noon just in case something has been added.
+- Today's games initialize at startup and on the hour.
-    - Does that ever happen in the real world?
-Probably not.
-    - Any danger of a delayed update blanking the games for the day?
-Possibly.
-    - Is that midnight system time?
-Maybe safer to just set it to hourly.

-- Today's games also initialize when the server starts.
-    - If this were always running, that wouldn't be an issue; but, this is very much a locally-running sample.
+    - There doesn't seem to be a risk of rate limiting, and it's better not to risk a delay or timezone issue leaving 12 hours of non-coverage.

 # TO DO

-- Create list of matches to query more specifically.
-How to store in memory?
-Is DB too clunky?
+- Query against ActiveGames

-- Curate that list of matches; close when appropriate.
+- Curate that list of games; close when appropriate.

 - Consider adding historical data if the database is empty enough to be boring.

 - README setup instructions.
     - Can setting up database be automated in a reasonable amount of time?

-- Game.
-Add 'assists,' 'hits,' and 'penalty minutes.'
+- Add GameEvent for 'assists,' 'hits,' and 'penalty minutes.'
-    - Does not come from Schedule
+    - Seems like it must come from being live.

 - Testing.
 I haven't wanted to test just database functioning, but it's starting to get into 'real' logic.

-- Tie tables together with foreign keys.
+- Once schema settles down, tie tables together with foreign keys.
 Make sure they're populated in the right order, still.

 - Create APIs with 'pretty' output to meet requirements.